Maosef/testproject/README.md

-# testproject
+# Function
-LaTeX parser, changes case of text without altering formatting
+LaTeX parser, changes the case of text without altering its formatting
 # Usage
-Example: M->m, m->M
+Example: An uppercase M becomes a lowercase m and vice versa
+# Access
-Created as a response to a test, for applying to NIST DRMF.
+Created as a response to a test, for the NIST DRMF.
 Made using Eclipse Neon